 2. Conflicts can be constructive

 Yes, you heard me right.
-If you go on for a long time without a single fight, that means you are not challenging each other.
+If you go on for a long time without a single fight, it means you are not challenging each other.
 Your growth as a couple has come to a standstill.
 Certain disagreements and clashes of opinions are absolutely natural.
 If both of you resort to a problem-solving approach, you will come out of it stronger and your relationship will evolve into a better version of itself.
 Remember, you are allowed to correct a mistake in your partner as long as you don’t take a superior tone.

 3. Value personal space